INSPIRE-MIF/2017.2/GeoJSON/specification.md

 The features include points (therefore addresses and locations), line strings (therefore streets, highways and boundaries), polygons (countries, provinces, tracts of land), and multi-part collections of these types.
 GeoJSON features need not represent entities of the physical world only; mobile routing and navigation apps, for example, might describe their service coverage using GeoJSON.

-The GeoJSON format differs from other GIS standards in that it was written and is maintained not by a formal standards organization, but by an Internet working group of developers.
+The GeoJSON has originally been defined by an Internet working group of developers who needed a solution to encode geometries for use in web applications.
+It has since been formalised as an [IETF internet standard](https://tools.ietf.org/html/rfc7946).
+The IETF is the premier Internet standards organization.

-A notable offspring of GeoJSON is TopoJSON, an extension of GeoJSON that encodes geospatial topology and that typically provides smaller file sizes.
+A notable offspring of GeoJSON is [TopoJSON](https://github.com/topojson/topojson), an extension of GeoJSON that encodes geospatial topology and that provides smaller file sizes for polygons or other data sets where multiple features share geometries.

+Within INSPIRE, this encoding represents an (TODO alternative|additional) encoding for data from several themes, with a focus on usability of the data in GIS desktop and web clients such as ArcMap, QGIS, OpenLayers, Leaflet, FME and hale studio.

 ## Scope